39 Of The Top Braid Hairstyles

 braided-hairband-braid-hairstyles

 Instead of braiding a crown around your head, what if your braids become the headband that holds your hair back?
 This is a perfect way to pull bangs off your face.
-Just work them into the braids.
+Just work them into a combo of several Dutch braids or rope braids.

 Two-Strand Twist